matter-labs/eip1962/documentation/ABI.md

 ## Encoding of elements in extension fields

 For an element in extension field `c0 + c1*v + c2*v^3` where `v` is non-residue corresponding encoding is `(c0, c1, c2)`.
+This means that for e.g. when field modulus is encoded with 32 bytes (and length of the modulus defines length of the elements of the *base field* as explained also below) when one decodes an Fp2 element then in total one expects to encounter 64 bytes where first 32 bytes encode `c0` and next 32 bytes encode `c1`.

 ## Junk at the end of byte string